harness/developer-hub/docs/continuous-delivery/gitops/harness-cd-git-ops-quickstart.md

 ## Note

-GitOps entities can be created at all three levels: account, organization, and project.
-The agent serves as the prerequisite for creating other entities.
-A GitOps agent associated with an account has the authority to create and control entities at all levels.
-On the other hand, an organization-level agent can manage entities within the organization and its projects, while a project-level agent is limited to managing entities at the project level.
+GitOps entities can be created at account, organization, and project levels.
+The GitOps Agent is needed to create other entities.
+A GitOps Agent associated with an account has the authority to create and control entities at all levels.
+However, an organization-level Agent can manage entities within the organization and its projects and a project-level Agent can only manage entities at a project level.

 ## Step 1: Add a Harness GitOps Agent